Jonathanferreras/state-of-mind-questionnaire/Theoretical.md

 ### Data Models

 There will be a few data models for this system: Driver, Passenger, Trip, and Shift.
+Some things to consider:

+1. We need registration functionality for both drivers and passengers.
+2. Collect ratings for driver/passenger ideally towards the end of each trip.
+3. Calculate driver payment towards end of trip as well.
+4. We have to assume that there will always be at least one passenger
+5. As data grows, thinking about how to get end of day data the fastest and most efficient way.
+Optimized queries for example

 ```
 Driver {